Karlina08/DH199/DH199Draft/README.md

 * **Step 6:** Once you see "Results for Empty Empty," Click on "Automatically Update."
 Here, your social media analytics will load onto Tableau.
   *<img width="1080" alt="Screen Shot 2022-05-01 at 5 50 52 PM" src="https://user-images.githubusercontent.com/79784875/166172152-64c3b458-23f9-42ea-b366-042e5764d9a7.png">

+## 💻  *Data Visualizations*

  ### *Creating Basic Data Visualizations*
 * Once you data is successfully uploaded into Tableau, you can then create data visuazations to measure your [key performance indicators](https://blog.hootsuite.com/social-media-kpis-key-performance-indicators/).
 For this specific tutorial, we will be using Tableau to answer, "When Should I Post to Gather the Most Comments or Likes?"

+### *What are KPI's?*
+* Key performance indicators, or KPI's are defined measurable metrics that companies and individuals track on their social media platforms to analyze both their performance on social media platforms as well as their return on investments regarding social media expenditures.

 ### *Creating Data Visualizations in Tableau*
 * **Step 1:** Ensure your Data is Extracted